 Within the Fellowship Scheme, ACIAR strives to meet the Australian government policy on gender equity, and reflect ACIAR’s training policies and strategies.

 There is one call for nominations per year.
-Candidates must submit their applications by 31 July of the year prior to the study taking place.
+Candidates must submit their applications by 15 May 2017.
 An offer of an award is only valid for the Australian academic year following the calendar year in which the offer is made.

 It is important that Project Leaders check the eligibility of proposed candidates before application, including the selection criteria used by the Committee in the competitive process.
-Any queries may be directed to the appropriate Research Program Manager or the Project Officer, Education and Training Programs, in ACIAR.
+Any queries may be directed to the appropriate Research Program Manager or the Project Officer, Capacity Building: firstname.lastname@example.org.

 For further information please read the Australia Awards John Allwright Fellowship guidelines below.